Contents - Index

 Recording Levels

-When recording or selecting an audio file, recognition results are best if the audio file was recorded at a good level.
+When recording or selecting an audio file, conversion results are best if the audio file was recorded at a good level.
 The optimum level is as high as possible without clipping the signal.
-Once you record or select an audio file, intelliScore will notify you if the audio file's level is not in the optimum range of 25% to 99%.
-If it is less than 25%, it may be too quiet.
-If it is 100%, the signal is probably too loud so that it is distorted.
-IntelliScore will still process the audio file if its level is outside of the optimal range, but you may achieve better results by adjusting the levels and recording the audio file again.
+Once you record or select an audio file, intelliScore will notify you if the audio file is distorted or too quiet.
+If the file's level is less than 25%, it may be too quiet.
+If it exceeds 10% distortion, the signal is probably too loud.
+IntelliScore will still process the audio file if its level is outside of the optimal range, but you may achieve better results by adjusting the levels and recording the audio file again cleanly.
 If you are recording directly into intelliScore, click the Recording Level button to open the audio mixer and adjust the levels.
 The level stated in the warning message box will not be updated to reflect your changes until you record your music again.
 For best quality, you should set the playback volume on your audio source near maximum and adjust the record volume as necessary.
 This approach minimizes the amount of noise in the audio file.

 If you specified in the Options window that you are using the Windows Recording Control as your audio mixer, and if you clicked the Recording Level button to adjust the recording levels, but the Recording Control window doesn't display, do the following on the Volume Control window: